adrianspeyer/VanExtend/Plugins/Flickr/Flickr/README.markdown

 #Flickr

-Allows users to display Flicky Gallery on user profile.
+Allows users to display Flickr Gallery on user profile.

-*WORK IN PROGRESS -- ALPHA PLUGIN*
+**WORK IN PROGRESS -- ALPHA PLUGIN**